tlsnotary/tlsn/docs/gcde_leak_fix.md

 2. The Notary uses his OT values to evaluate the circuit on $[k]\_2$.
 He derives the encoded ciphertext $C$ and decodes it into ciphertext $c$ using output decoding information.[^1]
 3. The Notary sends $C$ to the User.[^2]

     Step 3 is a relaxation of DualEx.
-In DualEx, the User does not learn the Notary's evaluation output.
-As mentioned earlier, in TLSNotary protocol's setting, we are not worried that the User may leak the Notary's input, as long as this behaviour will be detected later.
+In DualEx, the User would not learn the Notary's evaluation output at this point.
+As mentioned earlier, in TLSNotary protocol's setting, we are not worried that $C$ may leak the Notary's input, as long as this behaviour will be detected later.
 Also we are not worried about DualEx's inherent 1-bit leakage since it gives no meaningful advantage to the User as explained earlier.

-This means that in order to successfully attack this relaxation, a malicious User has to remain undetected during the DualEx equality check which will follow later in Step 14.
+    There is no wiggle room for the User to exploit this relaxation because she is locked into using the inputs she received via OT in Step 0 and she has to pass the DualEx equality check which will follow later in Step 14.

-    The are 2 ways which come the closest to accomplishing the attack:

-    A) The User must craft her circuit to output a fixed value $c'$.
-Then she must provide such inputs to the Notary's circuit that make the Notary's circuit output be $c'$.

-    B) Upon learning $c$ (potentially containing the Notary's leaked inputs), the User will evaluate the Notary's circuit with her inputs changed, so that the evaluation result becomes $c$.

-    The attack A) is meaningless since it doesn't leak anything about the Notary's input.
-The attack B) is not possible because the User is locked into using the inputs she received in Step 0.

 4. As per DualEx, now the Notary knows what the User's encoded output should be, so the Notary computes $Check_n = H(w_B || W_B^{v_B})$ and keeps it.
 5. The User decodes $C$ and derives the ciphertext $c$.

-[^1]: Note that it is in keeping with the original DualEx paper to allow a party to send the wrong output decoding information, or to provide different inputs to the two circuit evaluations.
-This does not result in a meaningful attack.
+[^1]: Note that it is in keeping with the DualEx paper to allow a party to send the wrong output decoding information, or to provide different inputs to the two circuit evaluations.
+This does not affect the security of DualEx.

 [^2]: A question may arise at this point re Step 3: why doesn't the Notary simply send $c$ to the User.
 The reason is that the Notary could send a maliciously crafted $c$: the Notary could flip a bit in $c$ (which translates into flipping a bit in the plaintext).
 The User would then forward the malicious $c$ to the server.